j-faria/kima/README.md

 All data is in the `data` folder and some metadata is in the `docs` and `reports` folders.

+### submodule update

+On Apr 22 I decided to include `DNest4`, `eigen` and `celerite` as submodules within the bicerin tree.
+Hopefully this makes it easier and faster to get this project set up and running.

 ## To run

 - Compile with `make`